 Figure 13.
-Examples of pasture areas, for the municipality of Óbidos/Pará, as depicted by Collections 3 and 4.
+Examples of pasture areas for the year of 2017, for the municipality of Óbidos/Pará, as depicted by Collections 3 (blue) and 4 (red).

 Figure 14.
 Number of good observations (i.e. without cloud and cloud shadows, for two specific years, considering the same time window used in the classification approach of Collections 3 and 4.